ljishen/dockerfiles/mendeley/README.md

         ljishen/mendeley
    ```

-2. You can find the menu item from `Application` -> `Education` -> `Mendeley Desktop`.
+2. Once you connected to the server with your favourite VNC client or noVNC, the Mendeley Desktop should already start up.
+Otherwise, you can find the menu item from `Application` -> `Education` -> `Mendeley Desktop`.
 You can also start the Mendeley Desktop Client via command
    ```bash
    mendeleydesktop
    ```